Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders: Removal

 On 20 May, a rally called "Getting Rid of Soviet Heritage" took place in Riga and was attended by approximately 5,000 people who walked from Freedom Monument to the Victory Monument, while a counter rally by Latvian Russian Union with a reverse route was not allowed over security concerns.
 According to a June 2022 survey, 49% of people supported the dismantling of the monument (72% ethnic Latvians and only 9% ethnic Russians), while 25% didn’t support it (76% ethnic Russians and only 10% ethnic Latvians).

 On 22 August 2022, the monument's removal began with landscape preparations and State Security Service monitoring the situation for potential provocations.
 Seven people were detained by the police the same day and an additional 14 people a day later.
 The band of three soldiers was demolished on 23 August, and the monument's main element, the obelisk, was toppled on 25 August.
-The following day, UN Human Rights Committee belatedly asked Latvia to stop the removal of the monument and preserve the already removed parts of the monument while it reviewed a complaint submitted to the committee on 24 August.
 On 29 August, the pool within the memorial complex was drained, and a tonne of fish, mostly carp, were removed.
 The removal of the sculptures and the debris from the site was officially completed on 14 October, while the removal of the memorial complex's foundation and remaining structures was scheduled to be completed by the end of the month.
-A skatepark is planned to be built on the site of the monument as a potential temporary solution.